 Christine Keller, M.A., M.S.Ed., Executive Director

 Christine founded The Children’s Sangha in 2003.
-She holds an M.S.Ed., dual certification in Childhood Education and Special Education from LIU (Autism Case Program), an M.A. in Religious Studies from NYU (concentration in Eastern and Western Mysticism), and a B.A. in English Literature from PACE University (with a focus in Women’s Studies and Film Studies).
-She has completed Advanced Level I & II Training with Dr. Ross W. Greene, originator of the Collaborative Problem Solving approach (now referred to as Collaborative & Proactive Solutions) for working with ALL children and young adults with particular emphasis on those who exhibit challenging behavior.
-Our Community Support Group is based on this approach.
-Additionally, Christine has been trained as a Certified Presenter for NAMI Parents & Teachers as Allies and Ending The Silence, mental health education in-service programs for school personnel and students respectively, to help establish a better understanding of the social-emotional challenges which many students face.
+She holds an M.S.Ed., dual certification in Childhood Education and Special Education from LIU (Autism Case Program), an M.A. in Religious Studies from NYU (concentration in Eastern and Western Mysticism), and a B.A. in English Literature from PACE University (with a minor in Film Studies and additional focus in Women’s Studies).
+She has completed Advanced Level I & II Training with Dr. Ross W. Greene, originator of the Collaborative & Proactive Solutions (CPS) approach for working with ALL children and young adults with particular emphasis on those who exhibit challenging behavior.
+Our Community Support Group is based on the CPS approach.
+Additionally, Christine has been trained as a Certified Presenter for NAMI programs including Ending The Silence for Schools, mental health education in-service programs for school personnel and students respectively, to help establish a better understanding of the social-emotional challenges which many students face.

-Christine has developed and implemented The Children’s Sangha’s programs and consulting services for children, young adults, families and schools and continues her role as a Clinical Educational Consultant in a variety of capacities and environments.
+By way of The Children’s Sangha, Christine has developed and implemented a variety of programs and consulting services for children, young adults, families and schools and continues her role as an Educational Consultant through The Children’s Sangha’s current program and service offering.
 Christine’s involvement in education has included work as a SEIT (Special Ed Itinerant Teacher) for preschool children with special needs as well as developing/teaching a series of multi-sensory character education and skills development workshops with interrelated themes for preschool and elementary school children.
-Programs facilitate different abilities and learning styles and provide opportunities for outdoor, experiential learning on the premises of organic farms and within schools and community settings.
+All programs, past and present, develop and accommodate different abilities and learning styles and provide opportunities for outdoor, experiential learning on the premises of organic farms and within schools and community settings.
 Christine serves as a guest lecturer and conference presenter for Long Island colleges, schools and organizations while advocating on behalf of our youth.

 Arlene Wishnew, M.S., Education Services

 Arlene comes to The Children’s Sangha after retiring as Head of School of the Vincent Smith School in Port Washington.
 She holds an M.S. in Education with a specialty in Reading and a B.A. in History with a minor in Education, both from LIU.
 Arlene’s impact on the education of children is unprecedented.
 Whether it be as Head of School, Principal, Educator or Reading Specialist, Arlene served as a mentor to all of the children who had the opportunity to have her in their lives!
 Under Arlene’s guidance, the Vincent Smith School was well-known for their supportive and nurturing environment.
 She also spear-headed the successful special-education fair which provided parents with community resources to assist their families.
 Arlene is a member of our Long Island Progressive Education Alliance, collaborating on the IMAGINE Campaign as well as being our lead education intern advisor.
-She is involved with our Free to Be You & Me – Education Series for families and professionals (researching continuing education credits) and managing related grant research projects.
-She serves as an educational consultant and provides instructional services for children and young adults.
+She is involved with our Free to Be You & Me – Education Series for families and professionals and serves as an educational consultant handling a range of functions.
 The Children’s Sangha and all who partake in our programs and services benefit from Arlene’s expertise and we are so pleased to have Arlene’s calm energy in our midst!

-Erika is a doctoral candidate in School and Community Psychology at Hofstra University (Psy.D. anticipated May 2017).
-She holds an M.S. in School and Community Psychology from Hofstra and a B.A. in Psychology from SUNY College at Old Westbury.
-Erika is currently a part-time school psychologist in a public elementary school setting working on behalf of at-risk youth and partaking in assessment evaluations.
+Erika holds a doctorate in School and Community Psychology at Hofstra University from Hofstra and a B.A. in Psychology from SUNY College at Old Westbury.
+Erika is currently a school psychologist in a public elementary school setting working on behalf of at-risk youth and partaking in assessment evaluations.
 She has provided supervised services, including evaluation/diagnosis and group and individual therapeutic services through the Diagnostic and Research Institute for Autism Spectrum Disorders.
 Erika is known for her flexible, creative, and individualized approach to working with clients.
 In her current position as a school psychologist and as a school psychology intern in Long Island’s schools, she has worked with children with a variety of talents and needs, including children in gifted programs and children in self-contained classrooms.
 A special project dear to her heart was to volunteer with Infinite Family, working through video-conferencing to provide guidance and support to a student in South Africa.
 Erika joined The Children’s Sangha, Guidance Services, with involvement in Project Stewardship, helping participants in building skills and expanding their abilities.
-Additionally, she offers guidance services in the home setting to assist young people with Executive Function and other lagging skills impacting academic success and general life functioning.
+Additionally, she offers guidance services in the home setting to assist young people with executive function and other lagging skills impacting academic success and general life functioning.
 Erika has a passion for advocating for children and helping them reach their full potential.

 Justin Ellis, Education Services